PFor most of the last century, automation meant predictability.

 How Physical AI Is Reshaping Manufacturing

-Physical AI introduces a different approach.
+Physical AI takes a different approach.

 See how adaptive manufacturing actually works in real environments.